open-telemetry/opentelemetry-go-build-tools/crosslink/README.md

    `old path == exclude path`.
 Operations will still be performed inside modules where `module path == exclude path`.

+`Note:` Crosslink was developed for use in the OpenTelemetry organization.
+See [opentelemetry-go](https://github.com/open-telemetry/opentelemetry-go) and [opentelemetry-collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib) for working
+examples.
+If you exerperience a use case that crosslink fails too handle properly please open an issue (or even a PR!) highlighting the discrepancy.

 ## Usage

 ### Latest Release